Pine Forest in Daytona Beach

 WatchA wide-ranging, mostly older housing stock and modest assigned schools.

-Not forBuyers who want a newer, uniform, or amenity-rich community, or top-rated schools.
+Not forBuyers who want a newer, uniform, or amenity-rich community, or public schools.

 The edgeAn affordable, no-HOA home on higher inland ground near every commuter route is a durable value buy.